Cybelle Factory Park

 Come see how rusks are made at Sibel Factory Park!

-At the intersection of National Route 13 and National Route 21, which connects to Yamagata Zao, there is a wonderful confectionery factory that Yamagata is proud of.
+At the intersection of National Route 13 and National Route 21, which leads to Yamagata Zao, there is a wonderful confectionery factory that Yamagata is proud of.

 This time, we will introduce the Sibel Factory, a confectionery factory that the whole family can enjoy